We walked the Thames Path in a day!

-It’s a tough endeavour, but with planning and Scouting spirit, the group will achieve it, together.
+It was a tough endeavour especially due to the hot weather, but with planning and Scouting spirit, the group achieved it, together.

 Taking on this challenge is one of the key fundraising activities in Project Merlin, 1st Claygate’s plan to raise funds and extend the Claygate Scout Centre.
 The success of the Scout Group has meant long waiting lists, and more space means more young people can be part of 1st Claygate.